Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 Each [visual layout constraint](#visual-layout-constraint-glossary) must be expressed as an instance of an individual layout constraint class and assigned to a set of visual layout constraints using the `browser:hasConstraint` predicate.

 Next few sections describe each layout constraint class in more details.

+> **Warning** \
-It is expected that each node has a [hierarchical class](#hierarchical-class-glossary) assigned.
+> It is expected that nodes have a [hierarchical class](#hierarchical-class-glossary) assigned.

 <h3 id="visual-group-layout-constraint">"VisualGroupLayoutConstraint" class</h3>

 A [visual layout constraint](#visual-layout-constraint-glossary) defining [visual group](#visual-group-glossary) is expressed as an instance of the `browser:VisualGroupLayoutConstraint` class.
 A visual group class is assigned to the visual group layout constraint via `browser:clusteringSelector` predicate.
-It is usually identical to the [hierarchical class](#hierarchical-class-glossary), so there is no need for an extra visual group class.

 > **Warning** \
 > Each visual group class must be assigned to a separate instance of `browser:VisualGroupLayoutConstraint` class.